lacanoid/datalink/docs/type.md

     ------------+-------------+--------------+-----------+-------------+--------------+----------+-----------
     t          | link        | FILE         | ALL       | DB          | BLOCKED      | NO       | RESTORE

+When link control is `FILE` (type modifier is distinct from 0) then datalink triggers are added to the table.
+These take care of managing datalinks as they are stored.

 Once the datalink columns are created, one can change control options by updating `datalink.columns` with the SQL UPDATE statement.
 Changing the options has some limitiations when datalink values are already present in the table.